I come in low over the water.

 trots toward me from a book I open, called Our World.

 In a moment I hear the Beatles sing "hey bulldog."
-And I
+And Iam reminded of a blog a friend in Germany wrote with

 that title.
 The pages flip and "Women watching children,